diridari/logging-cpp/README.md

 * change the location and name of the logfile
 * logfile and cli logging can have individual log levels
 * cli highlighting (can be disabled)
+* define up to 32 point of interest

 ***